On Bayes Risk Lower Bounds: Introduction

+Given an estimation problem, we are interested in the lowest possible risk achievable by any estimator, which will be useful in justifying the potential of improving existing algorithms.
+The classical notion of optimality is formalized by the so-called \emph{minimax risk}.
+More specifically, we assume that the statistician chooses an optimal estimator $\dr$, then the adversary chooses the worst parameter $\theta$ by knowing the choice of $\dr$.
+The minimax risk is defined as:

+The minimax risk has been determined up to multiplicative constants for many important problems.
+Examples include sparse linear regression~\citep{raskutti2011minimax}, classification~\citep{yang1999minimax}, additive models over kernel classes~\citep{raskutti2012minimax}, and crowdsourcing~\citep{zhang2014spectral}.

+The assumption that the adversary is capable of choosing a worst-case parameter is sometimes over-pessimistic.
+In practice, the parameter that incurs a worst-case risk may appear with very small probability.
+To capture the hardness of the problem with this prior knowledge, it is reasonable to assume that the true parameter is sampled from an underlying prior distribution $w$.
+In this case, we are interested in the \emph{Bayes risk} of the problem.
+That is, the lowest possible risk when the true parameter is sampled from the prior distribution:

+If the prior distribution $w$ is known to the learner, then the Bayes estimator attains the Bayes risk~\citep{berger2013statistical}.
+But in general, the Bayes estimator is computationally hard to evaluate, and the Bayes risk has no closed-form expression.
+It is thus unclear what is the fundamental limit of estimators when the prior knowledge is available.

+In this paper, we present a technique for establishing lower bounds on the Bayes risk for a general prior distribution $w$.
+When the lower bound matches the risk of any existing algorithm, it captures the convergence rate of the Bayes risk.
+The Bayes risk lower bounds are useful for three main reasons: \begin{enumerate} \item They provide an idea of the difficulty of the problem under a specific prior $w$.

+\item They automatically provide lower bounds for the minimax risk and, because the minimax regret is always larger than or equal to the minimax risk (see, for example, \cite{rakhlin2013empirical}), they also yield lower bounds for the minimax regret.

-where the infimum is over all decision rules $\dr$.
-When $L$ and $\Theta$ are clear from the context, we simply denote the Bayes risk by $R_{\rm Bayes}(w)$.
+\item As we will show, they have an important application in establishing the minimax lower bound under the \emph{smoothed analysis framework}. \end{enumerate} Throughout this paper, when the loss function $L$ and the parameter space $\Theta$ are clear from the context, we simply denote the Bayes risk by $R_{\rm Bayes}(w)$.
 When the prior $w$ is also clear, the notation is further simplified to $R$.

-The goal of this paper is to prove new lower bounds for $R_{\rm Bayes}(w, L; \Theta)$ for any given prior $w$ and loss function $L$.
-Bayes risk lower bounds are useful for three main reasons: (a) they provide an idea of the difficulty of the decision theoretic problem under a specific prior $w$, (b) they automatically provide lower bounds for the minimax risk:

-which is an important quantity in statistical decision theory, and (c) they are useful in proving admissibility results.